iaa-so-training/basic-neural-network-2023/README.md

 Overfitting in CNNs.
 Techniques for overfitting reduction: data augmentation and drop-out.
 Types of data augmentation.
 Drop-out rates.
 Transfer learning: concept and usage.
 Top Pre-Trained models for image classification.
 Handling large image datasets: ImageDataGenerators.
 Hands-on lab: Use of ImageDataGenerators combined with realistic folder structures in image classification problems.
 Inclusion of data augmentation in our preprocessing pipelines.
 Add drop-out layers to the CNN design in session 2.
 Use of transfer learning in a real situation.

+There will be coffee breaks available for all participants during the sessions.

 # Installation instructions
 You can manage the instalation with `conda` following these steps: